Super-Protocol/solutions/Example Signer/README.md

 # Example Signer

-A comprehensive solution for signing and verifying data within confidential environments using order report chain.
+A comprehensive solution for signing and verifying data within confidential environments using an order report chain.

 ## Overview